Barbara Pijan Lama Jyotisha Readings

 A:Namaste and thanks for multiple questions...
 However we need to narrow down to one question please.
 Also that question must be constructed so that it can be answered in a clear and unambiguous way.
 Unfortunately in their present condition these questions are much too vague and open-ended to allow a clear Jyotisha answer.

-For example, there are hundreds of lessons to be learned in each lifetime.
-Are you asking about the key lesson during a particular Vimshottari bhukti?
+For example, there are hundreds of lessons, which are actually opportunities to accept the gift-of-understanding, to be learned, and gifts of understanding to be accepted, in each lifetime.
+Are you asking about the key lesson-gifts during a particular Vimshottari bhukti?

 The opposite of life is not death.
 The opposite of death is birth .